-- German language skills
+- German language proficiency (B2 level or above)

 Deadlines for Applications

-For grants starting in the winter semester:
+For grants beginning in the winter semester:

-15 April of the same year
+1. April of the same year

-For grants starting in the summer semester:
+For grants beginning in the summer semester:

-15 October of the previous year
+1. October of the previous year

 Lux Like Studium

-The Scholarship Department awards grants to foreign students and PhD students who are temporarily resident in Germany for study or research purposes.
+The Scholarship Department also awards grants to foreign students and PhD students who are temporarily resident in Germany for study or research purposes.

 Scholarships for undergraduate students and doctoral students from Egypt, Libya, Lebanon, Tunisia, Yemen, Jordan, Morocco and Iraq

-For further information, please visit the german website or contact the scholarship department:
+For further information, please visit the German website or contact the scholarship department:

 Tel.: (030) 44310-223